BitAndBlack/php-moon-phase/README.md

 ## Usage

-Create an instance of the `Solaris\MoonPhase` class, supplying a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).
-You can then use the following class functions to access the properties of the object:
+Create an instance of the `Solaris\MoonPhase` class, supplying a `DateTime` object with a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).

+You can then use the following methods:

 -   `getPhase()`: the terminator phase angle as a fraction of a full circle (i.e., 0 to 1).
 Both 0 and 1 correspond to a New Moon, and 0.5 corresponds to a Full Moon.
--   `getIllumination()`: the illuminated fraction of the Moon (0 = New, 1 = Full).
+-   `getIllumination()`: the illuminated fraction of the Moon (`0` = New, `1` = Full).
 -   `getAge()`: the age of the Moon, in days.
 -   `getDistance()`: the distance of the Moon from the centre of the Earth (kilometres).
 -   `getDiameter()`: the angular diameter subtended by the Moon as seen by an observer at the centre of the Earth (degrees).